lelou6666/nimbus-docs/phantom/quickstart.rst

 You will need to run this command in every session where you wish to use your python boto environment.

+You can now look at the example
+:doc:`scripting`
-You can now look at the example scripts to see how to use boto to interact with the service.
+page to see how to use boto to interact with the service.